 You begin with a basic set of weapons to fight your way through different rooms. 💣🔫

 Fight your way through vicious enemies and survive for as long as you can.
-Along the road, you’ll collect keys to unlock chests that contain weapons and items or visit a local pub to heal and purchase resources until finding the path that leads to the boss.
+Along the road, you’ll collect keys to unlock chests that contain weapons and items.
+Visit a local pub to heal and purchase resources until finding the path that leads to the boss.

 Chests contain useful items and weapons.
 Life is like a box of chocolates!
 You never know what you’re going to get! 🎁🍫

-Being able to follow enemies attacks with quick reflexes are needed to carefully evade the oncoming hurricane of bullets traveling towards you. 🌪🔺
+Being able to follow enemies attacks with quick reflexes are needed to carefully evade the oncoming hurricane of bullets traveling towards you.

-The shooting is the most important aspect of the game and its mechanics are great.
+The shooting is the most important aspect of the game and the mechanics are great.
 All the guns are either strange, exotic, random, unique.
-Some of them are much noticeably harder or not as powerful as other guns.
+Some of them are much noticeably harder to control or not as powerful as other guns.
 You’ll be constantly finding a gun to call your favorite only to find another even better gun, and so forth.

 Your statistics will be displayed on screen once you die. ☠️

-Each chamber has numerous types of bosses that cycle during your play throughs.
+Each chamber has numerous types of bosses that cycle during your playthroughs.
 One of the bosses for the first chamber is a parody of Metal Gear Solid’s Gattling Raven from the original Playstation. 🦅